I need a head shot – not a mug shot

 Bob Borson Architect - Wanted

 Even then I knew that this picture was bad and so me being me, I played it up because I am not particularly vain.
 Unfortunately for my wife, I don’t spend much time on my appearance other than making sure I don’t have any noticeable stains on my clothing and I don’t smell bad.
-So I went ahead and sent the sucky head shot picture off and thought “no big deal, its just my face“.
+So I went ahead and sent the sucky head shot picture off and thought “no big deal, it’s just my face“.
 The photo that I did send them was taken at the same time as the one above but instead of my typical smirk (I am Norwegian after all and as a general rule, we don’t smile very often) I was actually smiling enough to see some teeth (but just the top row of teeth, I’m not going crazy).
 This was the picture I sent in:

 .